Tutorial prerequisites

 EVENT_PREFIX=test

-Download workspace configuration
+Download the workspace configuration

 Run the following command to download the workspace configuration file: